inducer/loopy/doc/ref_kernel.rst

 ================== ==================================

 .. note::
-    Existing code may not yet fully satisfy these naming requirements.
+    Existing Loopy code may not yet fully satisfy these naming requirements.
     Name changes are in progress, and prefixes will be added to this registry as they are created.

 .. _instructions: